-Recent literature from 2018 concluded that the ideal strategy for protein intake if the goal is muscle building, is to eat 0.4 g/kg/meal across a minimum of four meals in order to reach the minimum recommendation of 1.6 g/kg/day.
-However, an upper daily intake of 2.2 g/kg/day spread out over four meals of 0.55 g/kg/meal has also shown to be an effective approach (22).
+Recent literature from 2018 concluded that the ideal strategy for protein intake if the goal is to gain muscle, eat 0.4 g/kg/meal across a minimum of four meals in order to reach the minimum recommendation of 1.6 g/kg/day.
+However, an upper daily intake of 2.2 g/kg/day spread out over four meals of 0.55 g/kg/meal has also shown to be an effective approach (20).

 But there are several factors that determine an “ideal” protein intake; the study also mentioned that it’s practical to individualize a diet program and be open to exceeding estimated averages.

 Overall macronutrient ratio and protein quality/form could play an important role in how much protein can be effectively absorbed and utilized in one sitting.

 There are a lot of good quality protein sources to choose from, and we recommend that the majority of your protein intake comes from these foods.
 We recommend that you focus on quality before quantity as clean, healthy sources are going to be the best option.